myeomans/politeness/cran-comments.md

 ## Resubmission

+This is a resubmission of our first update below.
+We mistakenly did not advance the version number, so now we have incremented the version number.

+## Version Update

+This is our first version update.
+Based on initial user reports, we have made the following modifications:

+1. We have added support for a continuous outcome in the main politeness functions.

+2. We have corrected a bug in the calculation of bare commands.

+3. We have modified some of the documentation to accomodate feedback.

+## Resubmission

 This is a fourth resubmission.
 The last three reviewer comments have all concerned a single line in the description file.
 The most recent reads as follows:

 "Thanks, please write the refenreces in the form: